MPH: International Health Concentration

 The policy analysis should be 12–20 pages, double-spaced.
 Students are strongly encouraged to base the CE on a problem identified during the practicum, but may choose a topic not related to the practicum with the approval of the CE advisor.

 Students may take this option for 0, 1, or 2 credits.
-Students electing to complete the CE for credit should register for either IH 777 or IH 941, a directed study.
-Those completing the CE for 0 credits are not required to register for either option.
+Students electing to complete the CE for credit should register for either IH 943 or the IH 777 CE course.
+Those completing the CE for 0 credits should register for IH 950.

 Option 2: Journal Article

 In order to be eligible to submit a proposal, the student must have completed 25 credit hours.
-The student will be required to register for a 2-credit directed study (IH 941) with an IH faculty mentor.
+The student will be required to register for IH 943 (2 credits) with an IH faculty mentor.

 In this option, the student will develop and submit a manuscript to an academic journal for publication.
 The department will issue a call for submission three times a year to accommodate the January, May, and September graduation cycles.
 In response to the call for submission, students will submit well-written paper proposals consisting of a problem purpose statement, an outline of the intended analytical methods, details about the data set to be used, and a timeline for completion.
 An IH faculty approval committee will review proposals and approve projects based upon the soundness of the proposal and the feasibility of getting the project completed within the intended timeline.